gottacatchenall/ms_mechanism_inference_simulation/manuscript.md

 are the mechanisms best describe a set of data?
 Different levels of abstraction have proven successful in predicting how biological systems change over time.

-There is variation in the what scales are best for prediction [@SDMPredictibility], and some forms of dynamics are intrinsically complex enough to avoid effective prediction at all [@Pennekamp2019IntPre; @Beckage2011LimPre;
-@Chen2019RevCom].

 How do we predict how ecosystems will change at the scale of community ecology?
 The mechanisms that influence the dynamics of communities are multifaceted.